Using Racial Equity Data for Informative Practices – Original air date – October 8, 2021, 12pm – 1pm

 10 Liaison Duties: New Format & Content Overview – July 31, 2019 11:00 a.m. – 12:00 p.m.

 This webinar will showcase the new format and content overview as it relates to the 10 liaison duties.
 Follow up engagement post-webinar via #Slack.
 The webinar will be led by NAEHCY Professional Development Committee Co-Chairs Julie Ratekin and Kelly-Jo Shebeck.
+You can view the slide deck from this webinar HERE.
+Join the conversation through August 7, 2019 via #slack HERE.
+You can view the recording of this webinar HERE.

 Leading with Emotional Intelligence – original air date November 9, 2018, 12:00 – 1:00 p.m.